Select "Use Git and optional Unix tools from the Command Prompt" and click

 (and enter your password when asked).

-In earlier versions, the default shell is Bash, so no need to install or change anything.
+In earlier versions, the default shell is Bash, so no

 Linux